phdcsseiden/phdcsseiden.github.io/_pages/about.md

 ---
 permalink: /
-title: " We the People "
+title: " We the People .
+E pluribus unum "
 excerpt: "About me"
 author_profile: true
 redirect_from: